nicchongwb/nicchongwb/README.md

 # About me 🧙‍♂️

-Security Engineer | AppSec && DevSecOps
+Security Engineer
-- Ex-3D animation artist
-- Sincerely enjoys software engineering

-Some Certifications:
+Some Certifications (not that it matter):
 - OSWE, eCPPTv2, eJPTv1

-## Programming Languages 🍄

-- Kotlin, Java, Go, Python, Bash, PL/SQL, JavaScript, PHP, C

 ## Non-tech interests/hobbies 🧌